2024 INDUCTEES

 His co-authored book Quiet Guys Can Do Great Things, Too, tells his life story from immigrant to successful CPA.
 Blacknews.com describes the book as “a classic and triumphant American tale, a parable of how one man’s awe and inspiration at life’s possibilities was not thwarted or halted by the darker realities of racism, segregation, and discrimination.”
 The book is available on Amazon.

-Frank Kenneth Ross will be the 119th inductee to The Accounting Hall of Fame.
+Frank Kenneth Ross is the 119th inductee to The Accounting Hall of Fame.

 Ross Leslie Watts is the Erwin H. Schnell Professor of Management Emeritus and Professor of Accounting Emeritus of the Massachusetts Institute of Technology.
 From 1971-2005, he was assistant professor, associate professor, and chaired professor at the William E. Simon Graduate School of Business Administration, University of Rochester.
 He had visiting appointments at the University of Otago, Northwestern University, the University of New South Wales, and Monash University.
 His PhD is from the University of Chicago.